PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused indexed/compatibility-owner, terminal-orchestration, and architecture gate is `301 passed in 18.71s`.

+The immediately following private rank-three layout-shim collapse now retains its one-counter NHWC-Reshape dictionary.
+Its internal GraphIndex mutation and positive-only pruning, model-only callback, captured flatten-HW predecessor, and channel-shuffle/Gather policy boundary are unchanged.

+This checkpoint extends the expanded related gate to `1734 passed in 32.13s`;
+the focused collapse-owner, channel-shuffle boundary, layout-recovery, terminal-orchestration, and architecture gate is `365 passed in 20.07s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.